Board/Authority Authorized Courses

 Students may earn elective credits toward graduation by successfully completing BAA courses.
 There is no limit to the number of BAA courses which may be used to satisfy the 28 credits of electives required for graduation.
 Grade 12-level BAA courses may count towards the 16 Grade 12-level credits required for graduation.
 In some cases, BAA courses may be used to satisfy the fine arts and/or applied skills requirement towards graduation.

-Boards of education and independent school authorities must authorize each BAA Course and ensure that it meets the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures document before delivering it to students.
+Boards of education, independent school authorities, and offshore school authorities must authorize each BAA Course and ensure that it meets the BAA Course requirements set out in the current Board/Authority Authorized Courses: Requirements and Procedures document before delivering it to students.
 A board or independent school authority must submit a signed BAA Course Form to the Ministry verifying the course satisfies current requirements.
-For more information see http://www2.gov.bc.ca/gov/content/education-training/k-12/support/graduation/getting-credit-to-graduate/board-authority-authorized-courses&title=Board/Authority Authorized Courses
+For more information see the BAA webpage.

-Boards and independent school authorities must retain copies of all BAA Course Frameworks.
+Boards of education, independent school authorities, and offshore school authorities must retain copies of all BAA Course Frameworks.